wei3hua2/awesome-iohk-papers/sort_by_authors.md

 ### Bitcoin Crypto–Bounties for Quantum Capable Adversaries (2020) [link](https://eprint.iacr.org/2020/186.pdf)

 With the advances in quantum computing taking place over the last few years, researchers have started considering the implications on cryptocurrencies.
 As most digital signature schemes would be impacted, it is somewhat reassuring that transition schemes to quantum resistant signatures are already being considered for Bitcoin.
 In this work, we stress the danger of public key reuse, as it prevents users from recovering their funds in the presence of a quantum enabled adversary despite any transition scheme the developers decide to implement.
 We emphasise this threat by quantifying the damage a functional quantum computer could inflict on Bitcoin (and Bitcoin Cash) by breaking exposed public keys.

 ---

+## Eleftherios Kokoris-Kogias

+### SoK: Communication Across Distributed Ledgers (2021) [link](https://eprint.iacr.org/2019/1128.pdf)

+Enabling secure communication across distributed systems is usually studied under the assumption of trust between the different systems and an external adversary trying to compromise the messages.
+With the appearance of distributed ledgers or blockchains, numerous protocols have emerged, which attempt to achieve trustless communication between distrusting ledgers and participants.
+Cross-chain communication (CCC) thereby plays a fundamental role in cryptocurrency exchanges, sharding, bootstrapping of new and feature-extension of existing distributed ledgers.
+Unfortunately, existing proposals are designed ad-hoc for specific use-cases, making it hard to gain confidence on their correctness and composability.

+We provide the first systematic exposition of protocols for CCC.
+First, we formalize the underlying research problem and show that CCC is impossible without a trusted third party, contrary to common beliefs in the blockchain community.
+We then develop a framework to evaluate existing and to design new cross-chain protocols.
+The framework is based on the use case, the trust model, and the security assumptions of interlinked blockchains.
+Finally, we identify security and privacy challenges faced by protocols in the cross-chain setting.

+This Systematization of Knowledge (SoK) offers a comprehensive guide for designing protocols bridging the numerous distributed ledgers available today.
+It aims to facilitate clearer communication between academia and industry in the field.

+### BRICK: Asynchronous Payment Channels (2021) [link](https://fc21.ifca.ai/papers/168.pdf)

+Off-chain protocols (channels) are a promising solution to the scalability and privacy challenges of blockchain payments.
+Current proposals, however, require synchrony assumptions to preserve the safety of a channel, leaking to an adversary the exact amount of time needed to control the network for a successful attack.
+In this paper, we introduce Brick, the first payment channel that remains secure under network asynchrony and concurrently provides correct incentives.
+The core idea is to incorporate the conflict resolution process within the channel by introducing a rational committee of external parties, called wardens.
+Hence, if a party wants to close a channel unilaterally, it can only get the committee’s approval for the last valid state.

+Additionally, Brick provides sub-second latency because it does not employ heavy-weight consensus.
+Instead, Brick uses consistent broadcast to announce updates and close the channel, a light-weight abstraction that is powerful enough to preserve safety and liveness to any rational parties.
+We formally define and prove for Brick the properties a payment channel construction should fulfill.
+We also design incentives for Brick such that honest and rational behavior aligns.
+Finally, we provide a reference implementation of the smart contracts in Solidity.

+---